-Follow the same procedure for making the wild boar stew.
+If you want to prepare a wild boar pasta topping, follow the same procedure for making the wild boar sauce.
 Once the meat is cooked, chop it finely and continue cooking.
 The perfect kind of pasta for this sauce is wide egg-based pasta, such as the very Tuscan Pappardelle.

 Recipes source: Consorzio Vino Chianti, Ricette Toscane